 Enterprises do understand the potential of having a robust data strategy for successful digital transformation, but their existing data landscape is complex and they are unable to understand how to start their digital transformation journey.

 Enterprises should look to automate the assessment process, have business and IT teams collaborate to develop objectives for their transformation program, and try to untangle the knots of complexities to put forward a target state for simplified data ecosystems.
 They need to be able to easily add new tech capabilities.

 Is there a new technology in data and analytics that is creating more challenges than most people realize?
 How should enterprises adjust their approach to it?

 Any new technology that possesses the potential to transform industries brings a cultural shift that may disrupt the business operations.
 Real-time analytics, AI, and machine learning can transform businesses, but the key challenge is to make organizations trust the results and insights of these analytical models.

 This is where technology solution partners like us can help enterprises by exploring with them the benefits of this transformation, assessing the business requirements, selecting the right use cases and demonstrating their value in a sandbox environment, and then adopting them at scale.

 What initiative is your organization spending the most time/resources on today?
 What internal projects is your enterprise focused on related so that you (not your customers) benefit from your own data or business analytics?

-Where do you see analytics and data management headed in the rest of 2019 and beyond?
+Where do you see analytics and data management headed in 2020 and beyond?
 What's just over the horizon that we haven't heard much about yet?

-Describe your product/solution and the problem it solves for enterprises.
+Describe your products or solutions and the problems they solve for enterprises.